How to Turn Videos into Blog Posts FAST

 The Fast, Easy, and Accurate Way

-This way can be done through a transcription service like Rev. It is extremely affordable, very fast, and also very accurate with their transcriptions.
+This way can be done through a transcription service like Rev. It is extremely affordable, very fast, and also very accurate with its transcriptions.
 If you want to try it out for the first time, you can get it with a $10 discount here.

 Once you’ve already set up your Rev account, click “Place New Order” and then choose “Transcription”.